Battle of Al Faw (2003): 22 March

 Fedayeen Saddam paramilitaries continued scattered fighting around Umm Qasr.
 Two Royal Navy Sea King helicopters collided, killing 7 people.
+The U.S. Army's large landing craft Mechanicsville arrived to drop reinforcements.
+Marines and PSUs assisted in securing and establishing the beachhead for the landing of USAV Mechanicsville.
+The landing was largely uncontested but periodically was harried by snipers; the majority of coalition forces had already pushed inland.

 23 March

-15 MEU (later relieved by 42 Commando) achieved their main objectives of securing Umm Qasr ahead of schedule, within 48 hours of crossing the Iraqi border.
-They then pushed north along the west bank of the Khawr Abd Allah waterway encountering stiff resistance from Fedayeen Saddam.
+15th Marine Expeditionary Unit (later relieved by 42 Commando) achieved their main objectives of securing Umm Qasr ahead of schedule, within 48 hours of crossing the Iraqi border.
+They then pushed north along the west bank of the Khawr Abd Allah waterway, encountering stiff resistance from Fedayeen Saddam.

 24 March

 40 Commando were tasked to move up the al-Faw peninsula towards Basra; the operation was codenamed Operation Leah.
 The 14 Challenger 2's of C squadron The Royal Scots Dragoon Guards linked up with 40 Commando and the BRF, with the majority of the force moving along Highway 6 whilst others set up observation posts; the highway from Umm Qasr to Basra was guarded by the Iraqi 6th Armoured Division, 18th Infantry Division and the 51st Mechanized Division with 220–250 tanks.
 The forward observation posts soon detected Iraqi troops and tanks setting up a defensive line north of highway 6.
 West of the highway, c/s 30 came under fire from an Iraqi T-55; the CR2 destroyed it with its main armament APFSDS round.

 An Iraqi armoured brigade attempted a counterattack on al Faw, the force was made up of 60 T-55 tanks, a troop of 4 tanks fired on the Cr2 so the crews called in A-10s and they destroyed the 4 Iraqi tanks.
-Throughout the day repeated troops of Iraqi tanks attacked C Squadron's CR2's who called in F-18 and A-10 air support to destroy them, A company boarded 6 Sea King helicopters and flew to a forward position to protect 8 Battery, 29 Commando, Royal Artillery as it moved its 105mm guns to within firing range of the Iraqi armoured brigade's attack.
+Throughout the day repeated troops of Iraqi tanks attacked C Squadron's CR2's who called in F-18 and A-10 air support to destroy them, A company boarded 6 Sea King helicopters and flew to a forward position to protect 8 Battery, 29 Commando, Royal Artillery as it moved its 105 mm guns to within firing range of the Iraqi armoured brigade's attack.
 8th Battery artillery guns, the A-10s and the F-18s airstrikes, as well as by 40 Commando had destroyed over 20 T-55s, the rest retreated back to Basra.
 42 Commando relieved the 15th MEU in Umm Qasr.

 With the route to Umm Qasr declared safe and the Al Faw Peninsula largely in Coalition hands, this allowed the British 7th Armoured Brigade to press on to Basrah and US forces to advance on Baghdad without the threat of Iraqi forces near Basrah flanking through Al Faq and attacking Coalition supply lines.